bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- moderate rain
+- light rain
-- 76% humidity
+- 79% humidity
-- 1 mph wind
+- 6 mph wind
 - 0.01 inches of precipitation in the past 24 hours

 ## Temperature History